Ewicks/Ivory-e-commerce/README.md

 There, I used my own **User Story Template** to manage user stories.

 It also helped with milestone iterations on a weekly basis.

-Consider adding a screenshot of your Open and Closed Issues.

 ![Screenshot](docs/images/github-issues.png)